cubeta-io/cubeta-starter/readme.md

-if you're not familiare with the repository design pattern I'll give you a brief :
+if you're not familiar with the repository design pattern I'll give you a brief :
 <br>

 The main idea behind the Repository pattern is to create an abstraction layer between the application and the data source.
 This abstraction layer is called the repository.
 The repository acts as a mediator between the application and the data store.
 It encapsulates the logic required to access the data and provides a simple and consistent interface for the application to interact with the data.

-may you want to read more so we recommend this article : [introduction to repository design pattern](https://cubettech.com/resources/blog/introduction-to-repository-design-pattern/)
+may you want to read more, so we recommend this article : [introduction to repository design pattern](https://cubettech.com/resources/blog/introduction-to-repository-design-pattern/)

 and based on that we placed the code that handle the database operations and queries on the repository layer and this layer will be placed above the model layer and before the service layer (we will talk about it later) .

-so any database operation related to your model we prefer you do it in the corresponding repositry class .
+so any database operation related to your model we prefer you do it in the corresponding repository class .

 each repository class will be bind in the service provider by default (if it was created by the package)

-if you opened the creaeted repositroy class which will be in `app/Repositories` directory you'll notice that the repository class extends another class named BaseRepository this class contain the following methods :
+if you opened the created repository class which will be in `app/Repositories` directory you'll notice that the repository class extends another class named BaseRepository this class contain the following methods :

 - `all(array $relations = [])` : <br>
   this method will return all the corresponding model records without any format

   if there is no data the function return `null`

-  the relations parameter is to return the related models data within the response so you just have to pass the relation name for the desired relations data as an array like this `['products' , 'users']` <br>
+  the relations parameter is to return the related models data within the response, so you just have to pass the relation name for the desired relations data as an array like this `['products' , 'users']` <br>

 - `all_with_pagination(array $relationships = [], $per_page = 10)` : <br>
   as above this method return all the data but paginated